GetCreativeMalhi/css_project/README.md

 ## 📂 Credit/Acknowledgement

-- Images used from https://Flaticon.com and https://www.pexels.com/
+- 🖼️ images and logo in this project were generated with the help of [ChatGPT](https://chat.openai.com/).